C-Claus/BlenderScripts/tutorials/markdown/install_third_party_modules.md

 ## 2. Copy paste this in the scripting module of Blender

 In the scripting module of Blender, use the following script.
+This script installs the modules in the python Blender folder.

 ```python
 import subprocess